maurizio-titz/Power-system-split/README.md

 ## Usage

-The `scripts` contain our workflow with five stages:
+The `scripts` contain our workflow:

 - `calc_pre_outage_data.py`: Calculate inertia and other properties from the (solved) PyPSA networks.
 - `run_cascade_code.py` : Run the cascade algorithm on the PyPSA networks.
 This can take a few weeks depending on compute power.